quarkymatter/solar_pi/README.md

 This repository collects data from solar charge controllers and provides a script for retrieving, storing, and processing the data in real-time using a Raspberry Pi.
 The basis of this repository uses `solarshed.py` - https://github.com/corbinbs/solarshed

-## Features

-- Collects data from Renogy solar charge controllers connected to Raspberry Pi via USB (using ethernet)

-- Retrieves data through the `solarshed.py` script with minor modifications (see below)

-- Enables monitoring and analysis of solar system performance using Raspberry Pi local network

 ## Repository Structure